matthieu-labas/jnvtop/README.md

 It is configurable through an `nvtop.properties` file to spawn graphs and map specific GPU queries to graphs (up to 2 queries per graph: one left and one right).

+The release contains a runnable jar compatible with Java 14 and up.
+Note that the code itself is just 5 files and doesn't use fancy features above Java 8 so it could be easily recompiled for Java 8.

 ## Configuration

 The `nvtop.properties` file contains the whole configuration.